jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>I tested as a INTJ-T at the University of California Fulerton found in only about 1.9% of the global population and have the same mind and personality and Dr. Steven Hawking.</p>

+<p>I applied to Standord University just to graduate in 2026 into graduate program but I might have to take a undergradute degree in computer science becuase of the 8 semester public education graduation rule.
+All credites are being transfered with a $120 application fee.</p>

 <h2>CAREER HISTORY</h2>

 <h2>Founder at Sphinx Logic</h2>